invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 ### BriaAI Remove Background

-**Description**: Implements one click background removal with BriaAI's new version 1.4 model which seems to be be producing better results than any other previous background removal tool.
+**Description**: Implements one click background removal with BriaAI's new version 1.4 model which seems to be producing better results than any other previous background removal tool.

 **Node Link:** https://github.com/blessedcoolant/invoke_bria_rmbg